cxs-css/cxs/README.md

 - Avoid maintaining and using custom syntax or classname DSLs from CSS frameworks and manually written CSS
 - Scoped styles with a component-based architecture
 - No separate CSS files to process or maintain
+- **Use JavaScript to author styles**
+  - Objects & Object.assign
+  - Module imports
+  - Anything from npm
+  - Numbers and operators
+  - Functions
+  - Plus whatever you can dream up

 ```sh